BinaryMuse/fluxxor/site/contents/faq.md

 **Q:** Why does dispatching an action while another action is in progress throw an error?

-**A:** Fluxbox prevents cascading updates where one action triggers another, and so on.
+**A:** Fluxxor prevents cascading updates where one action triggers another, and so on.
 See [What is Flux](/what-is-flux.html) and [Flux Application Architecture](http://facebook.github.io/react/docs/flux-overview.html) for more information on Flux.

 <hr>

-**Q:** Why is Fluxbox throwing an error saying an action is already being dispatched when I'm sending an action from an asynchronous operation?
+**Q:** Why is Fluxxor throwing an error saying an action is already being dispatched when I'm sending an action from an asynchronous operation?

 **A:** Some libraries will sometimes call callbacks on the same tick, for example if data is cached.
 You can wrap the action dispatch call in a `setTimeout` to ensure the function is asynchronous.
 For bonus points, notify the author of the offending library that [their asynchronous callbacks are sometimes synchronous](http://blog.ometer.com/2011/07/24/callbacks-synchronous-and-asynchronous/).